 In today’s competitive workplace it is not enough to simply do your job and do it exceptionally well.
-You also need to seek out other opportunities and challenges that your job has to offer.
+You also need to seek out other opportunities and challenges your job or organization has to offer.
 It may be easier to just do your job and only your job, which I admit I have been guilty of at times, but taking the easier route does not always lead to the promotions you want.
-Instead, to land those promotions you want, you need to take on those projects and challenges that no one else wants to do.
-Taking the initiative to do the projects and challenges that no one wants shows you are a hard worker and willing to go above and beyond what is asked of you.
-By doing this, when it comes time for the next promotion opportunity your boss will think of you above all the others because you have showed you are a dedicated worker with a good work ethic.
+Instead, to land those promotions, you need to take on those projects and challenges no one else wants to do.
+Taking the initiative to do the projects and challenges no one wants shows you are a hard worker and willing to go above and beyond what is asked of you.
+By doing this, when it comes time for the next promotion opportunity your boss will think of you above all the others because you have shown you are a dedicated worker with a good work ethic.

-Some of the managers who have given me this advice include; the Vice President of Quality Assurance at Wells Fargo Home Mortgage, the Vice President of Quality Risk Management at Wells Fargo Home Mortgage, the Vice President of Support Services at St. Luke’s Hospital, the Director of Human Resources at a large group home facility in the Twin Cities and many other managers at the various places I have worked.
+Some of the managers who have given me this advice include; the Vice President of Quality Assurance at Wells Fargo Home Mortgage, the Vice President of Support Services at St. Luke’s Hospital, the Director of Human Resources at a large group home facility in the Twin Cities and many other managers at the various places I have worked.

 If all of these managers are giving the same advice and feel that’s how they got where they are, it must be good advice.
 So I would encourage you all to go to work, do your job, and find some challenging project and take it on.
 It will be worth it in the long run, plus you will feel a sense of pride once it’s completed!